adil-waqar/custom-snmp-agent/README.md

 npm install
 ```

 3. Create a .env file in root to set the following environment variables for Postgres.
+Set these variables according to your own setup

 ```bash
 PGHOST=<hostAddress>